cboettig/labnotebook/_posts/2013-06-03-DOI-citable.md

 like Thompson-Reuters.
-(A frequent complaint is that many journals do not similarly index citations appearing in the reference list of the supplementary materials, making it difficult or impossible to give appropiate attribution to large numbers of data providers, for instance).
+(A frequent complaint is that many journals do not similarly index citations appearing in the reference list of the supplementary materials, making it difficult or impossible to give appropriate attribution to large numbers of data providers, for instance).
 Does having a DOI address this problem?

 #### Citation counts in DOIs

 Counting citations depends on who is counting them.
-The most well-known is Thompson-Reuters, which has their own process for deciding what gets counted (based on publisher), so no gaurentee there.
+The most well-known is Thompson-Reuters, which has their own process for deciding what gets counted (based on publisher), so no guarantee there.
 Meanwhile Google Scholar counts anything meeting it's [indexing requirements & arbitrary selection](http://carlboettiger.info/2012/11/23/citing-lab-notebook-entries.html).
 I have recently learned that CrossRef just launched it's own [internal